Skip to main content

 • Examples: phenobarbital (Luminal), diazepam (Valium), and alprazolam (Xanax)

-• Medical uses: CNS depressants are used to treat anxiety, tension, panic attacks, and sleep disorders.
+• Medical uses: CNS depressants are used to treat seizures, anxiety, panic attacks, and sleep disorders.

-• How they work: CNS depressants slow down brain activity by increasing the activity of a neurotransmitter called GABA.
+• How they work: CNS depressants slow down brain activity by making changes in brain chemicals.
 The result is a drowsy or calming effect.

 3. Stimulants